WHY ARE WE HAVING TO REDUCE COSTS AND MAKE EFFICIENCY SAVINGS?

-Pembrokeshire County Council will be taking part in the National Fraud Initiative for 2016/17
+Pembrokeshire County Council will be taking part in the National Fraud Initiative 2018-19

-Data matching involves comparing computer records held by one body against other computer records held by the same or another body.
+Data matching involves comparing computer records held by one body against other computer records held by the same or another body to see how far they match.
 This is usually personal information.
 Computerised data matching allows fraudulent claims and payments to be identified.
-Where a match is found it may indicate that there is an inconsistency that requires further investigation.
-No assumption can be made as to whether there is a fraud, error or other explanation until an investigation is carried out.
+Where a match is found it indicates that there is an inconsistency which requires further investigation.
+No assumption can be made as to whether there is fraud, error or other explanation until an investigation is carried out.

 The Auditor General currently requires us to participate in a data matching exercise to assist in the prevention and detection of fraud.
-The Auditor General requires this Council, under his statutory data matching powers in Part 3A of the Public Audit (Wales) Act 2004, to provide information it holds for this purpose.
-We are required to provide, where we can, particular sets of data to the Auditor General for matching for each exercise and includes for example the likes of housing benefit, passes and permits such as blue badges, payroll, licences and private supported care home residents.
-The full list and details are set out within the what we do Section on the Wales Audit Office website.
+The Auditor General requires this authority to provide information it holds for this purpose.
+We are required to provide particular sets of data to the Auditor General for data matching.
+Details are set out on the Wales Audit Office website.

-The use of data by the Auditor General in a data matching exercise is carried out with statutory authority under powers in Part 3A of the Public Audit (Wales) Act 2004.
-It does not require the consent of the individuals concerned under the Data Protection Act 1998.
+As the use of data by the Auditor General in a data matching exercise is carried out with statutory authority (Part 3A of the Public Audit (Wales) Act 2004), it does not require consent of the individuals concerned under the Data Protection Act 2018.